The Finishing Process

 For best results, hand wash gently with mild soap and lukewarm water, then towel dry.

-Tung oil and linseed oil are all-natural oils that harden, creating a more durable finish than other oils or even just wax.
-I highly recommend these oils if the wood appears extremely dry, or if you decide to sand out deep scratches and gouges.
-However, these finishes are flammable and have a distinct odor, so I only suggest them to people who already have a good space for small DIY projects.
-They also usually require at least a day of preparation and drying, so it's best to be prepared and read the instructions on the bottle.
-Most importantly, you MUST do your research on the product you choose - many companies blend these oils with other products, and not all of them are food safe.
-I use Real Milk Paint's Half and Half as my base finish for all kitchen tools and baby toys - this product is made of pure tung oil cut with citrus extract to expedite the drying process.
+Drying oils, such as tung or linseed oil, are all-natural and food-safe oils that harden, creating a more durable finish than other natural oils or even wax.
+I finish all of my products with tung oil, and I highly recommend re-applying a drying oil after years of heavy use, if the wood appears extremely dry, or if you decide to sand out deep scratches and gouges.
+However, these finishes are flammable when wet, and they have a distinct odor, so I only suggest them to people who are comfortable with small DIY projects.
+They also usually require multiple days of drying, so it's best to be prepared and read the instructions on the bottle.
+Most importantly, you MUST do your research on the product you choose: many companies blend these oils with solvents, most of which are not food safe.

-Food-safe mineral oil is the cheapest, easiest option for reconditioning oiled wood, but it is also the shortest lived.
-You can find it at your local pharmacy or kitchen supply store, and application is as simple as wiping it on and drying it off.
-Don't bother paying high prices for mineral oil branded as Cutting Board Oil: unless there is wax blended in, it's the same stuff that you'll get at CVS.
+Food-safe mineral oil is the cheapest and easiest option for reconditioning oiled wood, but it is also the least durable, and will require more frequent applications.
+You can find it at your local pharmacy or kitchen supply store, and application is as simple as wiping it on and buffing it off.
+Don't bother paying high prices for mineral oil branded as Cutting Board Oil; any food-safe mineral oil will do.

-For items used daily, you can get away with reconditioning simply by applying any plant-based cooking oil found in your kitchen, then quickly rinsing and drying.
-Olive oil is commonly used to condition wooden kitchen implements.
-Be aware, though, that most of these oils (including olive oil) are known to go rancid.
-Because of this, cooking oil is not suggested for items that might sit untouched and unwashed for long periods of time.
+For items used regularly, you can get away with reconditioning simply by applying any plant-based cooking oil found in your kitchen.
+Olive oil and walnut oil are both commonly used to condition wooden kitchen implements.
+Be aware, though, that most of these oils will eventually go rancid.
+Because of this, I do not suggest cooking oil for items that might sit untouched and unwashed for long periods of time.

 Questions?